 - I was so focused on trying to have an event at the PERFECT spot (I thought), a Hollywood focused bookstore, Larry Edmunds, which never materialized.
 I also continued to phone the Silent Movie Theater there to have a big opening party (and they never returned my calls).
 I should have contacted all local independent bookstores to try to set something up.
 I didn’t.
 In Hollywood, that was just a wasted opportunity.

-- I wish I hadn’t spent money for an ad at the Surrey International Writers Conference in Vancouver.
+- I wish I hadn’t spent money on an ad at the Surrey International Writers Conference.
 No measurable bump from it at all.

 - Ingram and the Historical Novel Society both had newsletters to publicize books, and I used both of these services.
 Never saw any result, and considered it money wasted both times.